withastro/astro.build/src/pages/blog/astro-1-beta-release.md

 - Thursday, April 7: **Contributor Day**
 - Friday, April 8: **Recap (and one more thing...)**

-Beyond that, you can check [our public roadmap](https://github.com/withastro/rfcs/discussions/161) for updates as we work towards the official release of Astro v1.0.0 on **June 8, 2022**! 🎉
+Beyond that, you can check [our public roadmap](https://github.com/withastro/rfcs/discussions/161) for updates as we work towards the official release of Astro v1.0.0 in **July 2022**! 🎉

 If you’re interested in getting involved or sharing any feedback, we invite you to [visit our GitHub](https://github.com/withastro/astro) repository and [join our Discord server](https://astro.build/chat).